 1. With an ISSN, your Weblog indisputably qualifies as a serial or periodical, putting you in the same category as Stern and the New Yorker (and Hustler, of course).

 2. Your Weblog will be indexed in the international database of publications.
 It will then be possible for a would-be reader to ask a librarian to locate your Weblog via the ISSN database.

 Further, the more Webloggers apply for and use ISSNs, the greater the perceived legitimacy of electronic publications.

-The ISSN (International Standard Serial Number) is an eight-digit number which identifies all periodical publications and are registered in an international database called the ISSN Register.
+The ISSN (International Standard Serial Number) is an eight-digit number that identifies all periodical publications and is registered in an international database called the ISSN Register.
 It is the most comprehensive and authoritative source for the identification of serial publications world-wide.

-There is some legal stuff and paperwork involved and if you are a big professional blogger with a good brand name, this might really interest you.
-Visit the ISSN international centre or US ISSN Center for more information.
+There are some legal stuff and paperwork involved and if you are a big professional blogger with a good brand name, this might really interest you.
+Visit the ISSN international center or US ISSN Center for more information.